Customizing Oscilloscope Measurements

 High, Mid, and Low Reference Levels

 Reference levels are range values that divide a waveform into high, middle, and low sections by intersecting the waveform at specified amplitude.
 Use reference levels to ascertain rise and fall times, calculate waveform cycles, and customize some oscilloscope measurement types.
-In InstrumentStudio, set reference levels by either absolute voltage levels or the percentage of the waveform to acquire.
+In InstrumentStudio, set reference levels by either absolute levels or the percentage of the waveform to acquire.
 The following oscilloscope measurement types are calculated using reference levels:

 Reference Level Unit